nemisig/nemisig2019/index.md

 ### Getting to Brooklyn College

-Brooklyn College is located at the end of the 2 and 5 subway lines at the Flatbush Ave stop closest to the library and on the Q subway line at the Avenue H stop on the other end of campus.
+- Subway: Brooklyn College is located at the end of the 2 and 5 subway lines at the Flatbush Ave stop closest to the library and on the Q subway line at the Avenue H stop on the other end of campus.

+- Bus: Brooklyn College is served by [several bus lines](http://tripplanner.mta.info)

-- Long Island Railroad (Atlantic Terminal): 25-30 minute subway ride to Brooklyn College
+- From the Long Island Railroad (Atlantic Terminal): 25-30 minute subway ride to Brooklyn College.
+Take the 2 or 5 train to the Flatbush Avenue stop.

-- Amtrak (Penn Station): 50-60 minute subway ride from Penn Station to Brooklyn College
+- From Amtrak (Penn Station): 50-60 minute subway ride from Penn Station to Brooklyn College.
+Take the Q train to Atlantic Terminal and switch to the 2 or 5 train to Flatbush Avenue.

-- JFK airport: 30-45 minute drive to Brooklyn College
+- From JFK airport: 30-45 minute drive to Brooklyn College

-- LGA airport: 45-60 minute drive to Brooklyn College
+- From LGA airport: 45-60 minute drive to Brooklyn College

 ### Staying near Brooklyn College